jamescurran/jamescurran.github.io/_posts/2008-08-25-lists-filter-map-and-reduce-and-the-magic-of-ienumerator.md

 ---
 layout: post
-title: Lists: Filter, Map and Reduce - and the Magic of IEnumerator.
+title: Lists:Filter, Map and Reduce - and the Magic of IEnumerator.
 categories:
 tags:
 ---